siggi1984/RiMusic/README.md

 # Music You

-An Android application for streaming music from YouTube Music.
+**Music You** is an Android application for streaming music from YouTube Music.

 ## ✨ Features